Abdullah al-Qasemi: Salafi Philosophy

-al-Qasemi and free philosophy
+Free Philosophy

-After his expulsion from al-Azhar, al-Qasemi changed his way of thinking, defending secularism and scepticism and criticizing religion to the point where his opponents labelled him "atheist".
-His most important books - written after he turned against the Salafi ideology - are: "These are the Cuffs " and "They Lie to See God as Beautiful" and his book "Arabs are a sonorous phenomenon" (sic).
+After his expulsion from al-Azhar, al-Qasemi changed his way of thinking, defending secularism and skepticism and criticizing religion to the point where his opponents labelled him "atheist".
+His most important books written after his rejection of Salafi ideology are These are the Cuffs, They Lie to See God Beautiful, and Arabs are a Sonorous Phenomenon.
 He survived two assassination attempts in Egypt and Lebanon and suffered imprisonment in Egypt under instigation from the Yemeni government, because of his great influence on Yemeni students who, because of their frequent meetings with him, were deeply influenced by his thoughts.
 Such influence was perceived by the Yemeni government as negative and not suitable to Islam.

+Attempted Assassination and Death

-Assassinaton attempts
+Assassination attempts

-The first attempt to assassinate Al -Qasimi occurred in 1947, the year that followed the release of his controversial book (these are the shackles) and the pipe that caused it.
-Al -Qasimi says about the assassination attempt:
+The first attempt to assassinate al-Qasemi occurred in 1947, the year that followed the release of his controversial book These are the Cuffs.
+Al-Qasemi says about the assassination attempt:

-“It was within my diary in the evening to hesitate to a café near my house, and once I saw a young man in the Arab Najdi costume sitting in a corner of it.
+“It was in my diary in the evening to hesitate to a café near my house, and once I saw a young man in the Arab Najdi costume sitting in a corner of it.
 He drew my attention, so I called and sat together and started talking to him.
 I asked him from your Arab body and your dialect.
-So I asked him again, did you come in a trade, he said: No, I said: Did you come to study, and he answered the negative.
+So I asked him again, did you come in a trade, he said: No, I said: Did you come to study, and he answered in the negative.
 He was a young man from his body and his conversation seemed to have a legal knowledge and an educated style ..
 I dared him, and I told him why are you in Cairo?
-He hesitated somewhat, but he might have begun to trust his interlocutor, and he said: I came looking for a person named Abdullah Al -Qasimi and I learned that he lives close to here.
+He hesitated somewhat, but he might have begun to trust his interlocutor, and he said: I came looking for a person named Abdullah al-Qasemi and I learned that he lives close to here.
 I asked him and what do you want from him?
 He answered: He wrote a book that brings it out of Islam, and we have been fascinated by a heretic that is permissible to kill him, and whoever does, he will receive the great reward.
 I asked him, did you know him?
 He said: No, did you sit to him?
 Do they influence themselves on themselves?

-After several days, Al -Qasimi revealed to him his personality and apologized for what he had done.
+After several days, al-Qasemi revealed to him his personality and apologized for what he had done.